Wisdom Preserved

 According to TheTopTens Website Strawberries are named as the number 1 fruit of Americans.
-Strawberries are definitely one of the favorites of Marie and Emmaline.
-They are such a fabulous fruit and so very versatile.
+Strawberries are definitely one of my favorites.
 One of the many ways to preserve strawberries is to dehydrate them.
-I like to dehydrate strawberries to take advantage of the strawberry season which is short but oh so sweet!
+I like to dehydrate strawberries to take advantage of the short strawberry season.
 Dehydrated strawberries don’t rehydrate very well, (If you want to do that try freeze-drying) but they do make a fabulous healthy treat.
-They are a nice addition to cereals, granola, trail mix or just eating all by themselves.
+They are a nice addition to cereals, granola, trail mix or just eating alone.

-Today we are excited to teach you how to dehydrate strawberries.
+Today I am excited to teach you how to dehydrate strawberries.
 It is so simple to dehydrate strawberries you will be shocked you haven’t done it before.
 It’s a foolproof beginning lesson to food preservation.
 So, let’s begin.
 First, you need a dehydrator.
-Here are a few to choose from!

 Strawberries to Dehydrate

-The first thing you want to do is wash and hull the strawberries.
+The first thing you want to do is wash and hull the strawberries with a strawberry huller or a paring knife.

 Slice Strawberries